PresentationPatterns/presentationpatterns.github.com/glossary/index.md

 <h3>Live Demo</h3>
 <p>Live Demo is running the product live in front of the audience.
 Thought of as a way to gain credibility and actively promote the product, this approach carries the significant risk of a failing demo.
 The return on investment is rarely worth the risk.</p>
 <h3>Live on Tape</h3>
 <p>This term refers to a recorded version of your entire presentation provided electronically.
-More effective and interactive than the standard “saving your presentation as a PDF.” </p>
+More effective and interactive than the standard "saving your presentation as a PDF." </p>
 </section>
 <section><div class='glossdiv' title='M'>
 <h2 class='title'>M</h2>